-High-positioned and loose-fitting lap belts could increase the chance of injury due to sliding under the lap belt during an accident.
-Keep the lap belt as low on your hip bone as possible.
+High-positioned and loose-fitting lap belts could increase the chance of injury due to sliding under the lap belt during a an accident or other unintended results.
+Keep the lap belt positioned as low on your hip bone as possible.